feuyeux/alouette/Android-Build-Guide.md

 #### Option 1: Quick Setup with Pre-downloaded Files

-If you have downloaded the following files to `/Users/han/Downloads/`:
+If you have downloaded the following files到 `/Users/han/Downloads/`:

 - `android-ndk-r28b-darwin.dmg`
 - `platform-tools-latest-darwin.zip`